 Federal Application Requirements and Procedures

-Students (not international students) who wish to apply for scholarships, grants, and/or student loans are required to complete the FAFSA (Free Application for Federal Student Aid).
-The college code to be used on the FAFSA for NYIT is 002782.
-The FAFSA is available online at studentaid.gov.
+Students (not international students) who wish to apply for scholarships, grants, and/or student loans are required to complete the Free Application for Federal Student Aid (FAFSA).
+The college code to be used on the FAFSA for New York Institute of Technology is 002782.
+The FAFSA is available online at studentaid.gov on October 1 each year.
 For maximum consideration for all types of financial aid, students must file their FAFSA applications by the February 14 priority date.

 Graduate or professional students are considered independent for federal student aid purposes.

 In order to qualify for federal student aid, students: